 This is the right time to apply the first round of starter fertilizers such as Scotts Turf Builder.
 This starter fertilizer helps improve seeding results and is safe to use for any type of soil or seed.

-- grows new grass 70% thicker, 35% quicker versus unfed grass
+- This starter fertilizer grows new grass 70% thicker and 35% quicker (on average vs. unfed lawns)

 It’s very easy to get carried away and put down too much seed or conversely, not enough seed, which will result in the grass seed out-competing each other.